On Bitcoin and Red Balloons: A Brief Overview of Bitcoin

 \subsection{Signing Transactions and Public Key Cryptography}

 The basic setup of electronic transactions relies on public key cryptography.
 When Alice wants to transfer $50$ coins to Bob, she signs a transaction using her private key.
 Hence, everyone can verify that Alice herself initiated this transaction (and not someone else).
 Bob, in turn, is identified as the target of the transfer using his public key.
-For the money to be actually transferred from Alice's account to Bob's account, some entity has to keep track of the lastest owner of the coins, and to change this owner from Alice to Bob.
-Otherwise, Alice could ``double spend'' her money -- First transfer the coins to Bob, then transfer the same coins again to Charlie.
+For the money to be actually transferred from Alice's account to Bob's account, some entity has to keep track of the last owner of the coins, and to mark Bob as the new owner.
+Otherwise, Alice could ``double spend'' her money -- first transfer the coins to Bob, then transfer the same coins again to Charlie.
 Traditionally, this role was fulfilled by banks.
 In return, banks tended to charge high fees, for example in international transfers.